fordsfords/raw_send/README.md

 A common way of using this tool is to capture packets and use WireShark to display a packet you want to reproduce.
-If you select a packet, right click on the "Frame" section of the dissector, and select "Copy" -> "...As a Hex Stream", it will copy the hexidecimal of the packet into your cut buffer.
+If you select a packet, right-click on the "Frame" section of the dissector, and select "Copy" -> "...As a Hex Stream", it will copy the hexadecimal of the packet into your cut buffer.
-You can ten paste it as the "hex_data" parameter to raw_send.
+You can then paste it as the "hex_data" parameter to raw_send.
 For example, here's a "raw_send" command with an "igmp report" packet pasted as the hex data:
 ````